SunDi3yansyah/indonesian-territory-rails/README.md

 => #<ActiveRecord::Relation [#<Province id: 1, name: "ACEH", created_at: "2019-02-24 13:35:17", updated_at: "2019-02-24 13:35:17">, #<Province id: 2, name: "SUMATERA UTARA", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, #<Province id: 3, name: "SUMATERA BARAT", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, #<Province id: 4, name: "RIAU", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, #<Province id: 5, name: "JAMBI", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, #<Province id: 6, name: "SUMATERA SELATAN", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, #<Province id: 7, name: "BENGKULU", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, #<Province id: 8, name: "LAMPUNG", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, #<Province id: 9, name: "KEPULAUAN BANGKA BELITUNG", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, #<Province id: 10, name: "KEPULAUAN RIAU", created_at: "2019-02-24 13:35:18", updated_at: "2019-02-24 13:35:18">, ...]>
 ```

+#### Override Class Model

-If you want to modify the model, please overwrite it by entering the generate command below
+If you want to modify the model, please overwrite it by entering the generate command below:

 ```bash
 $ rails g indonesian_territory:model
 ```